-Here, along with the editors of Eat This, Not That!, I reveal exactly how to sculpt the best version of yourself by following simple—yet extremely effective—celeb-endorsed strategies.
+Here, I reveal exactly how to sculpt the best version of yourself by following simple—yet extremely effective—celeb-endorsed strategies.
 Commit to a handful of my go-to tips to start losing weight and getting a flat stomach—stat!

-(And for even more fat-zapping tricks check out these 30 Skinny Secrets from the World's Sexiest Women!)
+(And for even more fat-zapping tricks check out these skinny secrets from the world's sexiest women!)

-If you want to lose weight, the first step is, well, taking more steps.
-To burn more calories throughout the day, make your social engagements more active (group spin class, anyone?!) and ask your colleagues if they’d like to take your meetings “on the road.”
-Not only are walking meetings great exercise, studies suggest they lead to more creative thinking, too!
+If you want to lose weight like a celebrity, the first step is, well, taking more steps.
+To burn more calories throughout the day, make your social engagements more active (group spin class, anyone?!) and ask your colleagues if they'd like to take your meetings "on the road."
+Not only are walking meetings great exercise, but studies also suggest they lead to more creative thinking, too!

 Almonds make for a great on-the-go snack.
 Their combination of hunger-fighting protein and filling fiber will stave off hunger for hours!
 Plus, they're perfect to throw in your backpack or purse or car.
 For optimal weight loss results, eat your daily serving before you hit the gym.
-Almonds, rich in the amino acid L-arginine, can actually help you burn more fat and carbs during workouts, a study printed in The Journal of the International Society of Sports Nutrition found—that’s why Eat This, Not That! named them one of the 6 Best Nuts For Weight Loss.
+Almonds, rich in the amino acid L-arginine, can actually help you burn more fat and carbs during workouts, a study printed in The Journal of the International Society of Sports Nutrition found.

 If you think the promise of a fat-free dessert sounds too good to be true, you're right.
 When manufacturers take the fat out of cookies and sweets, they typically load them up with sugar, which is one of the worst nutrients for total health and weight loss.
 Plus, when something is labeled as a healthier pick, people typically wind up eating even more, which is bad news for your waistline.
 If you want to indulge in a dessert, go for the real deal and cut yourself off after one sensible-sized serving.

-And speaking of fat, be sure to check out these 20 Best Full-Fat Foods for Weight Loss.
+And speaking of fat, be sure to check out these best full-fat foods.

 It's soured, spoiled and riddled with bacteria.
-It’s basically moldy milk.
-And it’s proof that a little bad can do the body a whole lotta good.
-In fact, there’s a growing body of research to suggest a daily serving (at least!) of fermented dairy like yogurt can do wonders for weight loss.
+It's basically moldy milk.
+And it's proof that a little bad can do the body a whole lotta good.
+In fact, there's a growing body of research to suggest a daily serving (at least!) of fermented dairy like yogurt can do wonders for weight loss.
 But not all yogurts are created equal.
-Some are packed with more than a day’s worth of sugar.
-When you’re shopping for tubs of the stuff at the store, stick to an unflavored variety (I like Siggi's) or one of ETNT's Best Greek Yogurts for Weight Loss.
+Some are packed with more than a day's worth of sugar.
+When you're shopping for tubs of the stuff at the store, stick to an unflavored variety (I like Siggi's) or one of Eat This, Not That's best Greek yogurts for weight loss.